Chyogeesh/College_website/README.md

 - Implement actual search functionality.
 - Add more details to the college description page.
 - Connect to a backend to fetch real college data.
+To create a college listing website with a home page, college listing page, and college description page, we can use HTML, CSS, and a bit of JavaScript.
+The color code will follow the yellow, black, and white theme as specified.
+Below are the basic implementations for each of these pages: